Gratinieren: The Art of Creating a Golden, Crispy Crust

 What Does Gratinieren Mean?

-The term gratinieren comes from the French word gratin, meaning “crust” or “topping.”
-It refers to the process of browning the top layer of a dish to create a crispy, flavorful surface.
+The term gratinieren originates from the French word gratin, meaning “crust” or “topping.”
+It specifically refers to the process of browning the top layer of a dish to create a crisp, flavorful surface.
+Key characteristics of gratinieren include:

-• Creating a golden, crunchy top layer
+- Creating a golden, crunchy top layer.

 Common Ingredients for Gratinieren